Joachim (Star Trek): Judson Scott

 In Star Trek II: The Wrath of Khan, Joachim was played by Judson Scott.
 However, Scott's name does not appear in the credits.
 According to TV Guide, Scott's agent was in negotiations with Paramount Pictures to get Scott high billing, but the tactic backfired and Scott wound up with no credit at all.

-While this was one of several Star Trek roles for Scott, he: made his most memorable Trek appearance as Khan's son, Joachim, in Star Trek: The Wrath of Khan.
+While this was one of a few Star Trek roles for Scott, he: made his most memorable Trek appearance as Khan's son, Joachim, in Star Trek: The Wrath of Khan.
 Not only did he get a featured role in the best Star Trek movie ever, but he got to play opposite Ricardo Montalbán.
 The two entered into a friendship which is still alive and well today.
 Recently, when Ricardo received a lifetime achievement award, Judson was the presenter.

 Scott also played a Brekkan in Star Trek: The Next Generation's "Symbiosis" (opposite Star Trek II co-star Merritt Butrick) and a Romulan in Star Trek: Voyager's "Message in a Bottle".
 Scott still makes appearances at science fiction conventions and has his own fan club composed mostly of Star Trek fans.